f3-factory/F3com-data/views-and-templates/main.md

 </p>
 ```

-And the longer version using PHP as a template engine:
+And the longer version that utilizes PHP as a template engine:

 ```php
 <?php $f3=Base::instance(); ?>